 All The Small Things

-While I am not a fan of the “race to the bottom” that can happen if companies are given lots of chances to redo their bid.
-As a vendor, sometimes you first try a quote that isn’t lower than the other guy.
-However if the client likes how we do business, they will give us a second shot at building a quote.
+A race to the bottom can happen if companies are given lots of chances to re-do their bid.
+However, if the client likes how we do business, they will give us a second shot at building a quote.
 During this second shot, it’s helpful for the AV company to know the exact number you want them to get below.
-If you like a company but their price isn’t low enough, give them a second chance and they may make sacrifices to win your business.
+If you like a company, but their price isn’t low enough, give them a second chance and they may make sacrifices to win your business.